manticoresoftware/manticoresearch/manual/Updating_documents/UPDATE.md

 *   'ignore_nonexistent_columns' - If set to **1** points that the update will silently ignore any warnings about trying to update a column which is not exists in current index schema.
 Default value is  **0**.
 *   'strict' - this option is used in partial JSON attribute updates.
 By default (strict=1), `UPDATE` will end in an error if the `UPDATE` query tries to perform an update on non-numeric properties.
 With strict=0 if multiple properties are updated and some are not allowed, the `UPDATE` will not end in error and will perform the changes only on allowed properties (with the rest being ignored).
 If none of the `SET` changes of the `UPDATE` are not permitted, the command will end in an error even with strict=0.

-### FORCE/IGNORE INDEX(id)
+### FORCE/IGNORE INDEX
 In rare cases Manticore's built-in query analyzer can be wrong in understanding a query and whether an index by id should be used or not.
 It can cause poor performance of queries like `UPDATE ...
 WHERE id = 123`.
 Adding `FORCE INDEX(id)` will force Manticore use the index. `IGNORE INDEX(id)` will force ignore it.

 ## Updates via HTTP